 The young team, formed in 1993, received its logo three years later in 1996.
 Based on the name, it is associated with the theme of dinosaurs.
 Initially, it was an image of an anthropomorphic predator at full height, but then they removed it, leaving only the ball.

-Thanks largely to the 1990s, the colors of the teams began to correspond to modern trends and tastes.
-Therefore, it seemed that many sports franchises took a decade-long vacation in style, demonstrating a complete lack of style and good taste.
+Thanks largely to the 1990s, the teams’ colors began to correspond to modern trends and tastes.
+Therefore, many sports franchises seemed to take a decade-long vacation in style, demonstrating a complete lack of style and good taste.
 The huge popularity of Steven Spielberg’s blockbuster “Jurassic Park” (1993), which had the effect of an exploding bomb, influenced pop culture.
 Fascination with dinosaurs became a common phenomenon, including for the Toronto Raptors team.
 Therefore, the team’s logo featured a cartoon Tyrannosaurus Rex as a cult character.
 As for the team’s color palette, it was influenced by the so-called purple-black revolution of the 1990s.
 Unsurprisingly, it was purple-black.
 Only after nearly 20 years of the franchise’s existence did it agree to adopt a new version of the logo, elements of which were originally present on the team’s alternative emblem.

 What is Toronto Raptors?

-The Toronto Raptors is a member of the National Basketball Association and the only Canadian team since 2001.
-It was founded in 1995 and has had varying success.
-In 2019, they managed to win the NBA Finals for the first time.
+The Toronto Raptors are a member of the National Basketball Association and have been the only Canadian team since 2001.
+Founded in 1995, they have had varying success.
+In 2019, they won the NBA Finals for the first time.

 1996 – 2008

-As the main element of the team’s logo, the management chose a velociraptor.
+The management chose a velociraptor as the main element of the team’s logo.
 This fast and nimble creature, capable of instantly reacting to circumstances, has tremendous endurance, and is a patient predator.
 The red dinosaur is dressed in white sports gear – shorts and a T-shirt with the letter “R” on the chest.
-He is leading a basketball, looking back at the animal’s feet – sneakers with two protruding claws.
+He leads a basketball, looking back at the animal’s feet – sneakers with two protruding claws.
 The long tail extends far beyond the logo.
-At the top, there is an arched word “Raptors,” and above it, in smaller font – “Toronto.”
+At the top is an arched word “Raptors,” and above it, in smaller font – “Toronto.”
 The emblem also features purple lines, a circle, and spikes.

 2009 – 2014